meandcloud/HTML-Batch7/README.md

 # HTML-Batch7
-Basic Websites for the purpose of an assignments
+Basic Websites for the purpose of an assignments.

 Assignment # 1